-The staff costs decreased by approximately HK\$11.0 million or approximately 13.5% from approximately HK\$81.0 million for the year ended 31 July 2021 to approximately HK\$70.0 million for the year ended 31 July 2022.
-Such a decrease was mainly attributable to the general decrease in staff headcount because of the reduced scale of business operations during the pandemic, which was partially compensated by the staff costs arising from the additional taskforce acquired under the Employment Support Scheme between May to July 2022.
+The staff costs decreased by approximately HK\$2.9 million or approximately 4.1% from approximately HK\$70.0 million for the year ended 31 July 2022 to approximately HK\$67.2 million for the year ended 31 July 2023.
+Such decrease was mainly attributable to the continuous effort in corporate savings and compensated by the increase in staffing to support the Group's business expansion in mainland China.